Incarceronn/Cocoon-Technology/README.md

 Running the Llama 2 API will automatically download weights.
 To use pretrained weights, refer to code in last cell of Training.ipynb and swap in the model loading in ./LLAMA_API/llama_api.py.

 ### Setting up LLAMA API
-**LLAMA 2 API**
 To run the api to load llama2 for inference
 ```
 python ./LLAMA_API/llama_api.py
 ```

-#If you don't have an ngrok account, you will need to sign up at this link: https://ngrok.com/
+If you don't have an ngrok account, you will need to sign up at this link: https://ngrok.com/
 #use ngrok to expose api to the web
 ngrok http 7711 ...